AnymouseProphet/anymouse/FONTS.md

 the Anymouse Prophet and is a contributing factor to dyslexia for others.

-Unfortunately the Intel Clear Sans font that gives the Anymouse Prophet the *least* brain fatigue does not have accompanying math fonts and thus is not very suitable for documents that contain even a little maths.
+Unfortunately the Intel Clear Sans font that gives the Anymouse Prophet the *least* brain fatigue does not have accompanying maths fonts and thus is not suitable for documents that contain even a little maths.
 However even though TeX Gyre Termes is a serif font based heavily on Times, the reduced brain fatigue from reading the document when typeset with TeX Gyre Termes opposed to Times was